cbaigorri/flexible-pwa-webpack-plugin/README.md

 > You control the output size(s) and format(s).

-> Support pixel-perfect resizing for pixel art icons.
+> Supports pixel-perfect resizing for pixel art icons.

 ✔ CDN and cache friendly